JimmyXelectroN/Carbon-Halt-Android-App/README.md

 # Carbon Halt Android App
 This app helps the user keep track of their carbon footprint.
-Made using C# and Xamarin
+Made using C# and Xamarin.
+Synfusion UI controls have also been used.

 **(Feel free to contribute to this project as there is lots to improve.
 For one if we can get better estimations for the calculator, that would be great.
 Create a branch and add features that you think will be useful.
 All and any help is welcome and wanted.)**